Cutter

 Overview

-Cutter is designed to ease the task of writing and building DSOs that implement RenderMan shadeops written in the 'C' and rslplugins written in the 'C++' programming language.
-Cutter's most important feature is that on Linux, Windows and MacOSX, shadeops and rslplugins can be compiled and linked without the need for the user to write and maintain their own Makefile or Windows bat file.
+Cutter, version 5.3.5 and later, is designed to ease the task of writing, compiling and linking a 'C' language file that implements a RenderMan shadeop.
+Cutter's most important feature is that on Linux and MacOSX a shadeop 'C' language file can be directly compiled and linked without the need for the user to write a Makefile - figure 1.

 Figure 2

-Cutter also enables a user to conveniently open an #include'd header file by control + clicking in the name of the header file - figure 2.
-Cutter automatically "expands" the selection to the boundaries of the file name - the user does not have to manually select the name of the header file.
+Lastly, Cutter enables a user to conveniently open an "#included" header file by control + clicking in the name of the header file - figure 3.
+Cutter automatically "expands" the selection to boundaries of the file name; the user does not have to manually select the name of the header file.

-# Used by Cutter to compile a rsl plugin dso written in the 'C++' programming
+# Used by Cutter to compile a dso for use with RenderMan shaders on Linux

 STRICT = -Wall